-Design trends never lose our readers’ interest, and Dribbble is one of the platforms where even the craziest experiments have a chance to get to uncovered.
+Design trends never lose our readers’ interest, and Dribbble is one of the platforms where even the craziest experiments have a chance to get uncovered.
 The collection of UI design trends showed the theme is actual and debated.
-Keeping our eyes on the ball, we have prepared a new set of trends, this time devoted to trendy stuff in graphic design.
+Keeping our eyes on the ball, we have prepared a new set of trends devoted to trendy stuff in graphic design.
 So, let’s check and discuss them.
 With lots of examples, of course.
-Get ready for a variety of styles, visual metaphors, colors, textures, and shapes.
+Get ready for various styles, visual metaphors, colors, textures, and shapes.

 Custom illustrations featuring people are one of the biggest design trends for the recent year or two.
 They quickly set the necessary associations, show processes or environment and create emotional appeal.
 Still, it would be boring if all the graphics followed the same style, so this year illustrators push the horizons and show lots of creative experiments based on broken proportions and original shapes.

 The interface illustration by Icons8 shares the visual metaphor for success.
-Huge footwear, unproportional big hands in contrast with thin lines of the watering can elements and small head create non-realistic catchy style.
+Huge footwear, unproportional big hands in contrast with thin lines of the watering can elements, and small head create a non-realistic catchy style.

 Illustration by Diana Stoyanova shows the image of a busy woman whose day is full of different tasks.
 Again, body proportions and posture are far from realistic to make the character catchy and quite abstract at the same time.